Constitution of the United States: Scope of judicial power

+Connecticut and Three-Fifths Compromise

-A "Committee of Eleven" (one delegate from each state represented) met from July 2 to 16 to work out a compromise on the issue of representation in the federal legislature.
+The issue of proportional representation was of concern to less populous states, which under the Articles had the same power as larger states.
+From July 2 to 16, a Committee of Eleven, including one delegate from each state represented, met to work out a compromise on the issue of representation in the federal legislature.
 All agreed to a republican form of government grounded in representing the people in the states.
-For the legislature, two issues were to be decided: how the votes were to be allocated among the states in the Congress, and how the representatives should be elected.
-In its report, now known as the Connecticut Compromise (or "Great Compromise"), the committee proposed proportional representation for seats in the House of Representatives based on population (with the people voting for representatives), and equal representation for each State in the Senate (with each state's legislators generally choosing their respective senators), and that all money bills would originate in the House.
+For the legislature, two issues were to be decided: (i) how the votes were to be allocated among the states in the Congress, and (ii) how the representatives should be elected.
+In its report, now known as the Connecticut Compromise (or "Great Compromise"), the committee proposed proportional representation for seats in the House of Representatives based on population (with the people voting for representatives), equal representation for each state in the Senate (with each state's legislators generally choosing their respective senators), and that all money bills would originate in the House.

-The Great Compromise ended the stalemate between "patriots" and "nationalists", leading to numerous other compromises in a spirit of accommodation.
-There were sectional interests to be balanced by the Three-Fifths Compromise; reconciliation on Presidential term, powers, and method of selection; and jurisdiction of the federal judiciary.
+The Great Compromise ended the stalemate between patriots and nationalists, leading to numerous other compromises in a spirit of accommodation.
+The issue of slavery pitted Northern states, where slavery was slowly being abolished, against Southern states, whose agricultural economies depended on slave labor.
+To satisfy interests in the South, the delegates agreed to protect the slave trade for 20 years.
+Slavery was protected further by the Three-Fifths Compromise, which allowed states to count three-fifths of their slaves as part of their populations, for the purpose of representation in the federal government, and by requiring the return of escaped slaves to their owners, even if captured in states where slavery had been abolished.
+Further compromises were also made on presidential term, powers, and method of selection, as well as the jurisdiction of the federal judiciary.

+While these compromises held the Union together and aided the Constitution's ratification, slavery continued for six more decades, and less populous states continue to have disproportional representation in the U.S. Senate and Electoral College.